WarikNoMercy/GraphWithGUI/README.md

 ## How to use it

-In this piece of code from Main file we can see example of creating graph.
+In this piece of code from Main file, we can see an example of creating graph.
-We create array of vertexes and edges, then add them in our graph.
+We create an array of vertexes and edges, then add them in our graph.
-Our vertex class has label which we can set in constuctor.
+Our vertex class has label which we can set in constructor.
 Edge class takes two vertexes in parameters.

 ```